This page is about pensions for people affected by cancer. There is information about

 Usually, most of your pension fund is used to buy an annuity.
 You can choose to take up to a quarter (25%) of the fund as a tax-free lump sum if you are under 75.
 The more you take as a lump sum, the less you will have to buy an annuity.
 The annuity provides a guaranteed income for the rest of your life.
 There are many annuities to choose from.
 Most companies offer an open market option which allows you to use your pension fund to buy an annuity from your choice of provider.
 A good adviser will discuss the options with you and help you to choose the annuity that best suits your circumstances.

 Most annuities stop paying out when you die.
 But some have an option to guarantee payments for 5 or 10 years, even if you die before that time.
 In that case, the remaining guaranteed income could be paid as a lump sum into your estate (minus taxes).
+Or what is more likely, is your income is paid to your estate as if you had lived for 5 to 10 years.
 Some annuities pay a fixed amount for life, while the income from others may change over time.
 They may increase by at a fixed rate, such as 3% a year, or they may change in line with the Retail Price Index (RPI).
 The RPI is a way of comparing the cost of living from year to year to see how much it has changed.

 Also, you can take out a joint life annuity with your spouse or partner.
 This means that if you die before your partner, he or she will continue to get an income for the rest of their life.
 This may be the same amount as you were getting, or 2/3 (66%) or 1/2 (50%) of that amount.
 Generally a joint life annuity will provide a lower income than a single life annuity.